@tokenring-ai/chrome

 import {z} from "zod";

-import ChromeWebSearchProvider from "./ChromeWebSearchProvider.js";
+import ChromeService from "./ChromeService.ts";

-import ChromeService from "./ChromeService.js";
+import ChromeWebSearchProvider from "./ChromeWebSearchProvider.ts";

-import packageJSON from './package.json' with {type: 'json'};
+import packageJSON from "./package.json" with {type: "json"};

 import {ChromeConfigSchema} from "./schema.ts";